 National Grid (with clarification) - National Grid supports if language is expanded to include all types of NPAs.
 As proposed the language is biased towards network geothermal.

-Opposed by: Massachusetts Attorney General’s Office; LEAN/NCLC; NEGWA/USW
+Opposed by: Massachusetts Attorney General’s Office; LEAN, NCLC; NEGWA/USW

 Statements in Opposition: